 From Dalneigh, it is easy to access the Ness islands as well.
 Connected to the shores thanks to Victorian bridges, the Ness islands are small islands where you can take an easy walk in the middle of the Ness river.

-Best Airbnb in Dalneigh – Nice flat close to river
+Nice flat close to river

 Visiting Riverness for the first time, you’ll want to stay somewhere central.
 That’s why this Airbnb is perfect for you.
 Super close to the river, cute cafes and cosy pubs, you’re not missing out on anything.
 You’ll have the flat to yourself, which has been recently renovated.
 Bright and clean, it’ll make you feel comfortable right away.
 A bonus: if it’s getting cold, you can even use the electric fireplace.

-Best Hostel in Dalneigh – Strury Guest House
+Strury Guest House

-The Strury Guest House is located in the Dalneigh neighbourhood of Inverness and provides cosy accommodation.
+The Strury Guest House is located in the Dalneigh neighborhood of Inverness and provides cosy accommodation.
 It offers private rooms accommodating between 1 and 4 people, as well as single beds in a dormitory room.
 The private rooms either have an ensuite or a shared bathroom.
 A continental breakfast is available for an extra cost.

-Best Budget Hotel in Dalneigh – Torridon Guest House
+Torridon Guest House | Best Budget Hotel in Dalneigh

-The Torridon Guest House is located in the Dalneigh neighbourhood in Inverness.
+The Torridon Guest House is located in the Dalneigh neighborhood in Inverness.
 It is only a short 10-minute walk to the city centre and 5 minutes away from the river Ness.
 The guest house offers comfortable rooms fitted with a private bathroom and a flat screen TV with international channels.

-Best Mid-Range Hotel in Dalneigh – Invernevis Bed & Breakfast
+Invernevis Bed & Breakfast | Best Mid-Range Hotel in Dalneigh

 The Invernevis Bed & Breakfast is located in Dalneigh and offers accommodation in an authentic Victorian villa.
 Each double room is fitted with a private bathroom and a flat screen Tv with cable channels, while budget single rooms have a shared bathroom.
 In the morning, guests can enjoy either a continental or a full Scottish breakfast.